Updated March 18, 2023

 - Ant requires more configuration settings than Maven.

-- In Maven, a central or local repository can be used and dependencies are automatically downloaded.
-But in Ant, the directory is used as repository and dependencies are not automatically downloaded.
+- In Maven, a central or local repository can be used, and dependencies are automatically downloaded.
+But in Ant, the directory is used as a repository, and dependencies are not automatically downloaded.

 - More than a build tool, Maven acts as a project management tool while Ant is just a build tool.

 - Maven is used by many companies as a standard Java build tools, while Ant is not that common nowadays.

 - Maven can be considered as a framework to run projects, while Ant is a toolbox to build the project.